helidon-io/helidon/docs/mp/testing/testing-ng.md

 #### Configuration Ordering

-The ordering of the test configuration can be controlled using the mechanism defined by the [MicroProfile Config specification](https://download.eclipse.org/microprofile/microprofile-config-3.1/microprofile-config-spec-3.1.html#_configsource_ordering).
+The ordering of the test configuration can be controlled using the mechanism defined by the [MicroProfile Config specification][microprofile-config-specification].

 Add a properties text block with ordinal: